zenothin/openbook-api/docs/COMMUNITY_GUIDELINES.md

 ## 🌎 Embrace diversity

 In a boring world, we would all look, think and act the same way.
-Luckily, we all look, think and act differently and the world isn’t boring.
+Luckily, we all look, think and act differently, and the world isn’t boring.

-Such diversity is one of the greatest strengths of our society; it allows us to collectively think critically about stuff, make better decisions by having a wider range of experiences, and even unlocks previously unattainable innovation.
+Such diversity is one of the greatest strengths of our society; collectively, it allows us to think critically about stuff, make better decisions by having a wider range of experiences, and even unlocks previously unattainable innovation.
-Because we embrace diversity we have a list of _**13 protected differences**_ we hope members of Okuna at best embrace and at least, tolerate.
+Because we embrace diversity we have a list of _**13 protected differences**_ we hope members of Okuna will, at best, embrace and, at least, tolerate.

 * Age
 * Belief [*](#on-harmful-beliefs)